Sustainability

 Greenhouse Gas Management

 For corporate risks caused by global warming, CHC Group has taken prompt actions to incorporate climate issues into its formulation of strategies and decision-making in management in all aspects.
-Short, medium, and long term action plans and goals to manage greenhouse gas emissions are also established according to the industrial characteristics and business models of each business sector, including but not limited to: establishing a quantification mechanism for greenhouse gas emissions, increasing the use of renewable energy, improving the efficiency of energy management, etc. Furthermore, the Group also conducts evaluations on the development of renewable energy-related businesses.
+Short, medium, and long term action plans and goals to manage greenhouse gas emissions are also established according to the industrial characteristics and business models of each business entity, including but not limited to: establishing a quantification mechanism for greenhouse gas emissions, increasing the use of renewable energy, improving the efficiency of energy management, etc. Furthermore, the Group also conducts evaluations on the development of renewable energy-related businesses.

-CHC will continue to enhance its greenhouse gas emission management approaches and strengthen the carbon reduction policies and action plans of its business sectors, in an effort to mitigate and adapt to the impacts of climate change as well as to achieve the goal of low carbon operations.
+CHC will continue to enhance its greenhouse gas emission management approaches and strengthen the carbon reduction policies and action plans of its business entities, in an effort to mitigate and adapt to the impacts of climate change as well as to achieve the goal of low carbon operations.

 Greenhouse Gas Emissions